sghael/speedy_gcm/README.md

     response = SpeedyGCM::API.send_notification(message_options)

-    puts response[:code]  # some response code like 200
+    puts response[:code]  # some http response code like 200
     puts response[:data]  # usually nil is returned

 Note:  there are blocking calls in both .set_account() and .send_notification().
 You should use an async queue like [Sidekiq](https://github.com/mperham/sidekiq) to ensure a non-blocking code path in your application code, particularly for the .send_notification() call.